Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/start_here_odette/Processing_data.md

 <span id="End_to_end_messages"></span>

-## End- to- end messages
+## End-to-end messages

 <span id="Sending_an_end_to_end_message"></span>

-### Sending an end- to- end message
+### Sending an end-to-end message

-The OFTP (ODETTE) protocol has an additional service called END- TO- END RESPONSE or END- TO- END CONTROL, EERP, for acknowledging an end- to- end transfer.
+The OFTP (ODETTE) protocol has an additional service called END-TO-END RESPONSE or END-TO-END CONTROL, EERP, for acknowledging an end-to-end transfer.

 This is a message sent by the RECEIVER of the file.
 This message, still